-- 37.1 Leave is reserved for the parties to this Agreement to make application to vary allowances in accordance with any changes in the Local Government (State) Award 2014. - 37.2 Council will undertake to implement a new salary system during the lifetime of this agreement. - 37.3 Council will develop a Domestic Violence Leave Procedure during the first six months of this Agreement. - 37.4 Council will investigate the possibility of developing and implementing a personal leave sharing scheme.
+- 33.1 Leave is reserved for the parties to this Agreement to make application to vary allowances in accordance with any changes in the Local Government (State) Award 2014. - 33.2 Council will investigate the possibility of developing and implementing a personal leave sharing scheme.
 This will involve setting up a framework or mechanism to allow personal leave to be donated and shared amongst employees in extenuating circumstances.
 It is anticipated that this framework could be developed in a 12 month period.